-The Second Karabakh War of 27 September to 10 November 2020 led to significant death and suffering, and involved serious violations of international humanitarian law and international human rights law.
-It has changed the geopolitical constellation in the South Caucasus and constitutes an example of the inherent instability of unresolved protracted conflicts in Eastern Europe.
+The Second Karabakh War of September 27 to November 10, 2020 led to significant death and suffering, and involved serious violations of international humanitarian law and international human rights law.
+It changed the geopolitical constellation in the South Caucasus and constitutes an example of the inherent instability of the unresolved protracted conflicts in Eastern Europe.
 Azerbaijan demonstrated that it could turn its defeat of 1994 into a victory with the military support of Turkey and sophisticated weapons.
-What nearly 30-year long negotiations in the multilateral OSCE Minsk group could not achieve, Azerbaijan attained in a 44-day war.
-The ceasefire agreement between Armenia and Azerbaijan mediated by Russia outside the agreed OSCE format on 9-10 November 2020 has utterly changed the situation of the Karabakh conflict and the South Caucasus.
-At the same time, it is a continuation of the practice of dealing with conflicts militarily, as was the case with the First Karabakh War at the beginning of the 1990s when the Armenian side won, thereby laying the ground for further violence and hate fuelled by both sides.
+What nearly 30 years of negotiations in the multilateral OSCE Minsk Group could not achieve, Azerbaijan seemed attained in a 44-day war.
+The ceasefire agreement between Armenia and Azerbaijan, mediated by Russia outside the agreed OSCE format on November 9 and 10, 2020, has utterly changed the situation of the Karabakh conflict and the countries of the South Caucasus.1 At the same time, it demonstrates the continued practice of dealing with conflicts militarily, as was the case with the First Karabakh War at the beginning of the 1990s when the Armenian side won, laying the ground for further violence and hate fuelled by both sides.

-Armenia lost control of all seven of the territories around Karabakh that it had conquered in the early 1990s, with the exception of the five-kilometre-wide Lachin transit corridor between Karabakh and Armenia.
+Armenia lost control of all seven of the territories around Karabakh that it had conquered in the early 1990s, with the exception of the five-kilometer-wide Lachin transit corridor between Karabakh and Armenia.
 It also lost around one-third of the territory of Karabakh itself, including Shusha/Shushi, a town of strategic and historic importance to both sides.
 Officially, 1,960 Russian peacekeepers are now securing the territory not regained by Baku.
-The agreed "corridor" through Armenia along the border to Iran, connecting Azerbaijan with its exclave of Nakhichevan, has yet not been established due to Armenian resistance.
+The agreed "corridor" through Armenia along the border with Iran, connecting Azerbaijan with its exclave of Nakhichevan, has not yet been established because of Armenian resistance and is a matter of tensions.
+Would it be implemented; Armenia would lose even more sovereignty over its territory.

-While the 'hot war' that caused up to 7000 casualties on both sides has ceased, the conflict is not over but has merely entered a new phase.
+While the "hot war that caused up to 7,000 casualties on both sides has ceased, the conflict is not over; it has merely entered a new phase.
 Fundamental issues such as the status and administration of Karabakh are still unresolved.
 The agreement is already being undermined by renewed friction.
-Especially for Armenia, this humiliating loss has had grave consequences for domestic politics, including a legitimization crisis for the political elites.
-At the same time, with its growing dependency on Russian security guarantees, Armenia's national sovereignty is even more challenged.
+Especially for Armenia, this humiliating loss has had grave consequences for its domestic politics, including a legitimization crisis for the political elites.
+At the same time, with its growing dependency on Russian security guarantees, Armenia's national sovereignty is under even greater challenge.
 In addition, Azerbaijan finds itself in a new situation of having Russian troops on its territory for the first time since the early 1990s.

 The balance of power in the region is shifting further away from the EU and the United States towards Russia and Turkey.
-While the latter was not an official signatory to the ceasefire agreement, Ankara is playing a significant role in the background.
-Israel too, through its arms deliveries to Baku, has been important to Azerbaijan's victory, and is pursuing its own interests related particularly to Iran's influence in the region.
+While the latter was not an official signatory to the ceasefire agreement, Ankara is playing a significant role in the background as a military and diplomatic supporter of Azerbaijan.
+Israel, too, through its arms deliveries to Baku, has been important to Azerbaijan's victory, and is pursuing its own interests, related particularly to Iran's influence in the region.